CERTCC/SSVC/docs/howto/coordination_decisions.md

     | Coordinate      | Take action on the report.
 “Action” may include any one or more of: technical analysis, reproduction, notifying vendors, publication, and assist another party. |

+## Coordinator Units of Work

+!!! info inline end "Coordinator Unit of Work"

+    The unit of work for a Coordinator is usually a single report to be coordinated.

+Coordinator units of work tend to coincide with whatever arrives in a single report, which spans the range from a single vulnerability affecting a specific version of an individual product from one Supplier all the way to fundamental design flaws in system specifications that could affect every Supplier and product that uses or implements the flawed specification.
+Coordinators may need to reorganize reports (e.g., merge, split, expand, or contract) according to their workflow demands.
+SSVC can be applied to either the initial report or to the results of such refinement.

 # Coordination Triage Decisions

 We take three priority levels in our decision about whether and how to coordinate a vulnerability [@householder2020cvd, 1.1] based on an incoming report: